Keeping goats, poultry, roosters and bees

 Bees are generally docile and won’t harm you if left undisturbed.
 Bee swarms occur from late spring to early summer.
 The swarm cluster will usually settle on a tree branch, a bush or another convenient site a short distance from the hive until a dry cavity is found as a nesting site.
 Don’t attempt to hose, smoke or disturb them from their resting place.

 Call a local beekeeper for advice and assistance in removing the bees from private property:

 Bumble bees are larger than honey bees and have round hairy yellow and black bodies.
 They are good pollinators so leave them alone if possible.
-Though capable of stinging and biting they rarely do.
+They are capable of stinging and biting, but they rarely do.

 Their small colonies naturally die off over winter.
 Also, a handful of solitary bees gathered in one area may not actually be a colony but are just choosing to use the same woodpile or similar dry cavity as a home.

-If destruction of a colony is the only option you can buy a wasp/bee powder at hardware stores to eradicate them.
+If destroying a colony is the only option, you can buy wasp/bee powder from hardware stores to eradicate them.